tjbanks/AmygdalaTheta/README.md

 ### Analysis of the model

-Analysis of the model is primarily comprised of a spike raster, mean firing rates, raw LFP, and LFP PSD in **MATLAB**.
-Launch MATLAB using:
+Analysis of the model is primarily comprised of a spike raster, mean firing rates, raw LFP, and LFP PSD.
+Launch using:
 ```
-matlab &
+python analysis.py
 ```

 #### [analysis.m](./matlab/analysis.m)

-Plots a spike raster, mean firing rates, LFP and LFP PSD on 4 separate graphs.
+Plots can also be generated in MATLAB.
+A spike raster, mean firing rates, LFP and LFP PSD on 4 separate graphs.
 ```
 analysis('../outputECP/ecp.h5','../outputECP/spikes.h5');
 ```